-If you've found that regular baby body wash has been making your baby's eczema worse, experts recommend adding a special cleansing oil to the bathtub can help soothe dry and irritated skin and prevent further flare-ups.
-We've done our research and found these products come up time and time again in top real-mum reviews.
+If you've found that regular baby body wash has been making your baby's eczema worse, experts recommend that adding a special cleansing oil to the bathtub can help soothe dry and irritated skin and prevent further flare-ups.
+We've done our research and found the products that come up time and time again in top real-mum reviews.

 You know from your own skin that some soaps can dry out the skin during cleansing.
-This soothing product cleanses and hydrates at the same time, made with oats - a natural ingredient that is known for calming the skin and reducing inflammation.
-Relieving any itchiness, the oil will prevent further spreading of eczema due to scratching.
+This soothing product cleanses and hydrates at the same time.
+Made with oats - a natural ingredient that is known for calming the skin and reducing inflammation, it relieves any itchiness, and the oil will prevent further spreading of eczema caused by scratching.

 Awarded the National Eczema Association Seal of Acceptance, this bath oil has been formulated specifically to minimise allergic reactions.
 It contains sunflower oil, sweet almond and avocado oil making it supernatural and sensitive on the skin.
 Paraben, phthalate, and phenoxyethanol free, it soothes the skin as it cleanses.